Rights and responsibilities

 - Eligible for five years of stipend support with access to curriculum and resources of EEES;

-- Expected to participate in EEES-Lunches and seminars, and contribute to teaching.
+- Expected to participate in EEES-Lunches and seminars, and contribute to teaching (see section on TA assignments below).

 Administration and oversight of EEES will be by a Chair and Associate Chair, who will be selected by vote of EEES Faculty (see details below).
 Normal appointments will be for three years (eligible for renewal), but can also be for shorter terms with agreement of EEES Faculty.
 Responsibilities of Chair and Associate Chair include: